William Contreras Player Props: Brewers vs. Pirates

 William Contreras At The Plate

-- Contreras is batting .248 with 12 doubles, a triple, eight home runs and 28 walks.
+- Contreras is hitting .243 with 12 doubles, a triple, eight home runs and 28 walks.

-- He has scored a run in 28 games this year, with multiple runs three times.
+- He has scored in 29 of 64 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.